Edyta M. Bojanowska

 Ph.D., Harvard University

-19th century Russian literature, especially prose, national and imperial discourses in Russian culture, Russian intellectual history, literature’s connections to history and ideology, journalism and serialization, intertextuality, reception studies, post-colonial theory, theories of the spatial turn, Central European literatures, especially Polish.
+19th century Russian literature and intellectual history, empire and nation in Russian culture, post-colonial studies, history of globalization, ideology, travel writing, journalism and serialization, intertextuality, reception studies, theories of the spatial turn, Central European literatures, especially Polish

 ACLS Burkhardt Fellowship, in residence at the Princeton Institute for Advanced Study, 2013-2014